Help me FUnd

 This Moment: Any further delays in my education hinder my access to resources and mentorship to lead new scholarship.
 I have unique multi-discipline experience to pair with my research, which I aim to translate into resources and development for teachers, parents, artists, community organizers, and public health and mental health practitioners who intend to work in a trauma-informed or healing-centered way.

-Will you help me complete my education and apply for my visa before the deadline?!
+Will you help me propel my education and get that visa?!

 DONATE TO THE CROWD FUNDER generously organized by my friend Joanne Moliski: click here